How do you deal with the hard homeschool days?

 The charmed life isn’t static: how does one learn life’s lessons without a few challenges?
 This kind of charm doesn’t come for free.

-This kind of freedom is earned through hard work, mostly work of the interior.
+This kind of freedom is earned through hard work, mostly work in the interior.

-There’s no manual for parenting, no manual for home educating (okay, actually there are, but knows there is no manual for YOUR kids).
+There’s no manual for parenting, no manual for home educating (okay, actually there are, but know there is no manual for YOUR kids).

 But here is all sorts of help for your different, but challenging, hard days: